drbfraser/HHA-CommunityBasedRehabilitation/docs/SETUP.md

 the `mobile` directory, containing the following:

 ```
+APP_ENV="local"
-LOCAL_URL="http://<some hostname or IP>"
+LOCAL_URL="http://<some hostname or IP>" (Optional)
 ```

+APP_ENV specified to local will allow the use of the LOCAL_URL,if APP_ENV is not specified, the development server will be used by default

 This is optional.
-If you do not specify `LOCAL_URL`, the staging server is used by default on development builds.
+If you do not specify `LOCAL_URL`, the developement server is used by default on development builds.
 Note that `LOCAL_URL` is ignored when running a production or staging build.
 Running Expo using `npm start` or `expo start` in the `mobile` directory will be considered a development build.